International tokamak research

 Globus-M2 is an upgrade of the Globus-M tokamak which operated from 1999 at the Ioffe Institute in Russia for ITER-related diagnostics development and materials testing.

+The compact spherical tokamak has been equipped with new auxiliary heating systems and diagnostics, a revamped electromagnetic system allowing greater magnetic field and plasma current, and increased power supply.
+First plasma at Globus-M2 was achieved in April 2018.
 High plasma performance together with broad set of auxiliary heating equipment and comprehensive set of diagnostics provide favourable conditions for detailed research into the physics base of ITER and for the development of novel concepts such as a compact fusion neutron source (CFNS).
+(Currently, there is no dedicated website for Globus-M2.)

-HL-3: Studying frontier fusion physics
+HL-3: studying frontier fusion physics

 HL-3 (formerly HL-2M) is a medium-sized copper-conductor tokamak located at the Southwestern Institute of Physics (SWIP) in China.
 It is a totally new machine, with some systems upgraded from the HL-2A tokamak that has been in operation since 2002.